-Zahed Sultan is a London-based multimedia artist and entrepreneur from Kuwait who seeks to further the idea of community through social impact programs and collaborative art projects.
+Zahed Sultan is a London-based multimedia artist and social entrepreneur of Kuwaiti / Indian heritage.
+His work seeks to further the idea of community through social impact programs and collaborative arts & culture projects.

 Zahed is particularly well-known for his live audio-visual-dance performances.
 In 2015, his immersive A/V project ‘Resonance’ was conceived while in residence at The Barbican Centre for Doug Aitken’s ‘Station to Station: A 30 Day Happening’ and the Shubbak festival.
 In 2017, he performed on the opening night of the Red Bull Music Academy’s inaugural Weekender in Dubai with his ‘Hiwar’ project which reimagines heritage pearl-diving music from the Arabian Gulf through audio-visual-dance.